Don't Let Your Dreams Get Washed Away!

 Want assistance or have questions?
 Our agents are happy to help.
 Please call to discuss your insurance needs.

 WHAT IS IT?

-Flood insurance is a policy that provides coverage for your property and enclosed possessions in the event of a flood loss.
+Flood insurance covers your property and enclosed possessions in the event of a flood.
 While this coverage doesn’t provide a complete replacement for your damaged possessions, it is designed to help you get back on your feet.
 Coverage and limits vary.

 WHY DO I NEED IT?

-If your home is located in a flood zone or high risk flood area, you need the protection provided by flood insurance.
-Homes outside of these zones can also be affected by flooding.
+If your home or business is located in a flood zone or high risk flood area, you need the protection provided by flood insurance.
+Properties outside of these zones can also be affected by flooding.

 WHO IS IT FOR?

 All federal (FHA) mortgages require homeowners to purchase flood insurance.
 However, it’s important to remember, any homeowner can benefit from the protection provided by a flood insurance policy.
 Many homes outside of high risk areas are damaged by floods each year.

 Important Flood Insurance Facts to Keep You Afloat